underscoreio/underscoreio/src/html/_posts/2015-04-14-free-monads-are-simple.md

 That's the basics of the free monad: it's something we can wrap around an arbitrary type constructor (a `F[_]`) to construct a monad.
 It allows us to separate the structure of the computation from its interpreter, thereby allowing different interpretation depending on context.

 There are a lot of conveniences for using the free monad.
-We can use something called the Coyoneda theorem to automatically convert a type constructor into a functor that the free monad requires.
+The example showed the use of the `Coyoneda` to automatically convert a type constructor into a functor that the free monad requires.
 We can compose different types wrapped in the free monad, and different interpreters, using coproducts.
 This is all useful stuff but not essential for understanding the core idea.

 The core idea, separating the structure and interpretation of computer programs, is incredibly powerful (wizardly, even).
 Haxl and Stitch are just two prominent examples of this.
+In some sense *all* of functional programming is writing interpreters, a view echoed by many [experienced][don-stewart] [FPer][runar]

 If you are interested in learning more about these ideas, we are writing a book [Essential Interpreters][advanced-scala-scalaz] that covers the basics of interpreters up to the free monad.